PitPik/Schnauzer/README.md

 `options.fn()`, other than with Handlebars, doesn't need and argument unless you want to create a new scope.
 So, if you're fine with the scope of `this`, you don't need to pass a parameter.
-The `options` parameter is not yet implemented as it doesn't quite make sense with the implementation of Schnauzer.

 Inline helpers can be used for something like the following: